MichaelRix/My-PJAX/README.md

 # My-PJAX
-Simple and useful PJAX for WordPress
+Simple and useful PJAX plugin for WordPress

 Example site: https://www.nottres.com

 > WARNING: Please do **NOT** try this if you have no any php programming experience.

-Be sure you have file-writing perms on your server or any critical error will ruin your blog.
+>Be sure you have file-writing perms on your server or **any critical error will ruin your blog**.

 # What do this do?

 - WordPress article & pages pjax support
-- Comment pjax support
+- Comment-posting pjax support
 - Search form pjax support

 # Why it's special